GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/README.md

 ## First time considerations

+> [!IMPORTANT]
-_These steps do not need to be repeated when a cluster is re-provisioned.
-They are initial setup steps in a project._
+> These steps do not need to be repeated when a cluster is re-provisioned.
+They
+> are initial setup steps in a project.

 Replace the values for `PROJECT_ID`, `REGION`, and `ZONE` with the project, region, and zone in which you have an A3 VM family allocation.
 The value for